 At a Pastor's Conference not long ago I heard Mr. Joe Blinco say that he has long since learned that the devil is no "pimple squeezer."
 He always strikes for the jugular vein.
 That is why these devilish, diabolical heresies that appear from time to time are forever striking at the heart of the Christian message.
 These are not insignificant things, these are not trivialities.
 They are aimed at the very heart of the thing God wants.
 They are an attempt to keep man from understanding and entering into the realization of the desire of God for man, that he may discover the true fatherhood of God, and the true brotherhood of man.

 But then, how do we explain Jesus Christ?
-And how do you explain the fact that through twenty centuries men and women, living in darkness, confusion, bewilderment and despair, in heartache, in failure, in emptiness, in meaninglessness and purposelessness, have found in Jesus Christ the satisfaction of their heart, the fullness of God, the riches of God imparted to them.
-It is only through Christ that these come.
-This is antichrist, who denies the Father and the Son.
+And how do you explain the fact that through twenty centuries men and women, living in darkness, in confusion, in bewilderment in despair, in heartache, in failure, in emptiness, in meaninglessness and purposelessness, have found in Jesus Christ the satisfaction of their heart, the fullness of God, the riches of God in Christ imparted to them.

 Our Father, we pray that we may understand these themes and the world in which they are made manifest; that grasping these we may lay hold of all that is potentially ours through Jesus Christ our Lord.
 How our minds are staggered by this concept that everything that is in you -- the fullness of the Father -- is imparted to the Son, and everything that is in him is available to us.
 What riches, what amazing power, what magnificence of wisdom -- all that we need for everything that comes in any moment of pressure, of danger, of trial, of need -- has been provided in him.
 Lord, teach us to live on this level, for surely this darkened world of ours is crying out for this kind of a demonstration in this 20th century hour.
 We ask this in Jesus' name, Amen.